5. Exhortations, 4:8-6:10

 oJ ... gennhqeiV (gennaw) aor. pas. part. "the son born" - the one having been born.
 The participle serves as a substantive.

-ediwken (diwkw) imperf. "persecuted" - was harassing, pursuing.
+ediwken (diwkw) imperf. "persecuted" - was harassing, pursuing, persecuting.
 "Made trouble for the child", CEV.

-pneuma (a atoV) " the Spirit" - [the one born according to] spirit.
+pneuma (a atoV) " the Spirit" - [the one born according to] spirit, [so also now].
 Possibly just the human spirit is intended, "the spiritual son", Phillips, but more likely the Holy Spirit, even though there is no article.
 The language switch from "promise" to "Spirit" indicates, certainly in Paul's mind, that the agent of the promise, both the giving of it and its realization, is the Holy Spirit.

-ekbale (ballw) imp. "get rid of" - cast out.
+ekbale (ballw) imp. "get rid of" - cast out [the maidservant].
 Possibly a strong "drive out", Barclay, or a lighter "send away", TEV, even lighter still, "separate from / disengage."
 Either, "drive out" nomism, or "drive out" the judaizers ("be thrown out of the Christian assemblies in Galatia", Garlington, so Martyn, Dunn, etc.), possibly "exclude", Betz.

-authV gen. pro. "[and] her [son]" - The genitive is adjectival, possessive / relational.
+authV gen. pro. "[and] her [son]" - [and the son] of her.
+The genitive is adjectival, possessive / relational.

 gar "for" - because.
 Causal.

-thV paidiskhV (h) gen. "the slave woman's [son]" - [the son] of the slave woman.
+thV paidiskhV (h) gen. "the slave woman's [son]" - [never will the son] of the maidservant, slave woman [inherit].
 The genitive is adjectival, relational.

 ou ... mh "never" - Emphatic negation, here with a future tense rather than a subjunctive.

-klhronomhsei (klhronomew) fut. "will [never] share in the inheritance" - [no] will [not] inherit.
-The children of promise should disengage from the natural born children because the natural born will never receive what God has promised.
+klhronomhsei (klhronomew) fut. "will [never] share in the inheritance" - The children of promise should disengage from the natural born children because the natural born will never receive what God has promised.

-meta + gen. "with [the free woman's son]" - Expressing association / accompaniment.
+meta + gen. "with [the free woman's son]" - with [the son of the free woman].
+Expressing association / accompaniment.